Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 What Happens If I Work More Than 20 Hours in the UK?

-If you exceed 20 hours in supplementary work without updating your visa, you breach your conditions.
+If you are working more than 20 hours on a Tier 2 visa (Skilled Worker) without updating the visa, you will breach your conditions.
 Consequently, the Home Office may curtail or cancel your leave.
 Furthermore, you risk deportation, a ban on re-entry, and damage to future visa applications.
+Understanding the implications of working more than 20 hours on a Tier 2 visa is crucial to maintaining your legal status in the UK.
 Always seek explicit lawful permission before taking any extra hours.

 Can I Do Freelance Work on Skilled Worker Visa UK?

-You can treat freelance work as “additional work or a second job”.
+You can treat freelancing on a UK Skilled Worker visa as “additional work or a second job”.
 However, you may only do up to 20 hours a week in that role if it uses the same occupation code as your sponsored job or appears on the Shortage Occupation List—and only outside your main hours.
+The Skilled Worker visa working hours restrictions also apply to any freelance activities you undertake.
+The Skilled Worker visa does not generally permit Skilled Worker self-employment.
+Any freelance activity must still meet the supplementary employment rules.
 Always check your occupation code and employer contract before starting any self-employed work.

 Voluntary Work

 Skilled Worker visa holders can take on additional voluntary work in their free time.
 There are no limitations on the job role or sector of the voluntary job.
 However, the voluntary role must not affect your ability to carry out your sponsored employment.
 As the role must strictly be voluntary, you must not receive any form of payment for this job.
-However, they do allow reimbursement for your expenses.
+However, they do allow reimbursement for your expenses but not for wages.

 Example 1